zfred68/gas-ex-rte-image-upload/README.md

 example gas exercise in using jquery RTE,image resize and upload to google drive and using a google spreadsheet as a database for the RTE content.

+To replicate this project, go to your google drive and create a Google Apps Script file.
+You might use the https://github.com/leonhartX/gas-github chrome add-in extension to connect to this repository and pull in the code.